 I obtained a little FunKlock kit from PV Electronics, bought some IN-12A tubes and made a Steampunk designed clock to fit to the lamp which finished it off nicely.
 It was that warm glow of the Nixie tubes that got me hooked on them.

-That was the beginning of making clocks to my own design and the clock at the top of the page, the Oak Clock, was then the next case build on a PV Electronics FunKlock kit again.
-It is made from a stair spindle, a piece of bannister and some 8mm copper micro-bore tubing.
+That was the beginning of making clocks to my own design and the clock just above on this page, the Oak Clock, was then the next case build on a PV Electronics FunKlock kit again.
+It is made from a stair spindle, a piece of banister and some 8 mm copper micro-bore tubing.
 It originally featured remotely wired IN-1 tubes as they were cheap to buy but I later found out that there is a reason why they are so cheap.
 One failed within months and they were replaced with CV5278 Nixies.
 Since that episode I have stuck to buying mainly European tubes for their reliability and longer lifespan.

 The buzz I get from making the clocks comes from designing the cases as I am not skilled enough to delve into the electronics side of circuit design and I stick to Pete Virica’s kits as they have proved reliable.